gardencmp/jazz/examples/todo/README.md

 }
 ```

-Here, we use `useTelepathicData()` for the first time, in this case to load the CoValue for our `TodoList` and to reactively subscribe to updates to its content - whether we create edits locally, load persisted data, or receive sync updates from other devices or participants!
+Here in `<TodoListComponent>`, we use `useTelepathicData()` for the first time, in this case to load the CoValue for our `TodoList` and to reactively subscribe to updates to its content - whether we create edits locally, load persisted data, or receive sync updates from other devices or participants!

 `createTask` is similar to `createList` we saw earlier, creating a new CoMap for a new task, and then adding it as a key to our `TodoList`.